top of page

 Current research projects:

-• Book manuscript: Chasing Archipelagic Dreams: The Expansion of Foreign Influence in Sabah amidst the End of Empire, 1945–1965.
+• Book manuscript: Chasing Archipelagic Dreams: The Expansion of Foreign Influence in Sabah amid the End of Empire, 1945–1965.
+[In press, spring/summer 2024]

 • This will be the first monograph on the end of empire in Sabah (formerly British North Borneo), and its central but critically understudied role in the formation of the Federation of Malaysia.
 The project covers the tightening of British imperial control over Sabah during the late-colonial period; the emergence of influential local powerbrokers; the competing attempts by the post-colonial governments of the Philippines, Indonesia, and Malaya to incorporate the territory into their respective archipelagic spheres; and finally its merger with the Federation of Malaysia in September 1963.
 This book argues that each of these factors precipitated a stark increase in foreign, colonial-style influence over Sabah.
 Alongside this, the project casts crucial light on geopolitical disturbances and rivalries in the South China Sea; the fates of minority and subaltern communities bisected by (post-)colonial borders; and the shifting social, economic, political and environmental landscapes of Southeast Asia.